Theaxiom/mantl/docs/security/security_setup.rst

 certificates from.
 If you want to use your own CA, add the key in ``ssl/private/cakey.pem`` and the cert in ``ssl/cacert.pem``.

+If you are getting X509 errors that the url requested was example.com but the certificate is for *.node.consul or a similar mis-match, you may need to add alternate SAN names when generating the certificate.  run security-setup --dns_alt_cert_names_string "alternative SAN names for cert here"

 If you have your own (self)signed certificates, you can put them in ``ssl/private/your.key.pem`` and ``ssl/certs/your.cert.pem``.
 Just override the locations the script generates (for example the consul key and cert would be